moveit/moveit2_tutorials/doc/how_to_guides/parallel_planning/parallel_planning_tutorial.rst

 Parallel Planning Interface
 ---------------------------

-Using parallel planning with MoveItCpp is very similar to single pipeline planning, except that a different implementation of the planning component's :code:`plan(...)` function is used:
+Using parallel planning with MoveItCpp is similar to single pipeline planning, except that a different implementation of the planning component's :code:`plan(...)` function is used:

 .. code-block:: c++